-A second patient (002), is a 48 year-old male with MGMT unmethylated, IDH wild-type GBM, who experienced non-expansion of gamma-delta T cells after leukapheresis, and therefore, was not given INB- 200, but consented to continue to be monitored for disease progression.
-This patient demonstrated enhancement on MRI on day 182 and was subsequently confirmed to have progressed at day 231.
-We continue to monitor this patient for overall survival, and to collect peripheral blood samples to determine the patient's immunologic status as a comparator to patients who received INB-200.
+A second patient (002) is a 48 year-old male with MGMT unmethylated, IDH wild-type GBM, who experienced non-expansion of gamma-delta T cells after leukapheresis, and therefore, was not given INB-200, but consented to continue to be monitored for disease progression.
+This expansion failure was likely due to the highly globally immunosuppressive nature of his tumor.
+This patient demonstrated enhancement on MRI on day 182 and was subsequently confirmed to have progressed at day 231 or 7.6 months.
+We continued to monitor this patient for overall survival, and to collect peripheral blood samples to determine the patient's immunologic status as a comparator to patients who received INB-200.
+Patient 002 died due to progression of disease at day 354 or 11.6 months.

-The third patient (003) is a 74 year-old female with MGMT methylated, IDH wild-type GBM.
-Following surgical resection and prior to initiation of treatment with chemoradiation, this patient experienced a serious adverse event of a urinary tract infection with associated dehydration and fever.
+The third patient (003) is a 74 year-old female with MGMT methylated (sensitive to TMZ), IDH wild-type GBM.
+Following surgical resection and prior to initiation of treatment with chemoradiation, this patient experienced a serious adverse event of dehydration associated with a urinary tract infection and fever.
 In addition, grade 2 cranial incision site drainage and edema further complicated this patient's course.
 Both events were determined not to be INB-200 infusion related since the events occurred prior to the INB-200 injection.
 The events resolved and the patient continued on protocol.
-Following chemoradiation, she was treated with INB-200 in November 2020 with no INB-200 infusion related treatment-emergent adverse events, was determined to have stable disease following cycle 2.
-As of study day 213, this patient remains clinically stable on study with no required use of steroids.
+Following chemoradiation, she was treated with INB-200 in November 2020, did not experience any infusion related treatment-emergent adverse events, and was determined to have stable disease following cycle 2 of maintenance TMZ.
+This patient experienced a grade 3 thrombocytopenia, likely related to her TMZ standard of care therapy, but recovered with spontaneous platelet recovery without additional intervention or platelet infusions.
+As of June 30, 2021, this patient remained clinically stable beyond her expected median progression free survival of 7.9 months with no disease progression, remains on study at 354 days or approximately 11 months, and has not required the use of steroids.